EdmundsEcho/dotfiles/readme.md

 1. lazy.nvim for lazy loading of plugins
 2. use of mason and friends to manage lsp
-3. A mostly unified means of configuring the lsp
+3. A mostly unified means of configuring the host of lsps.
-4. A new color scheme that is based on wombat that includes extra detail using treesitter around key differences in syntax (espetially good for Rust).
+4. A new color scheme that is based on wombat that includes extra detail using treesitter around key differences in syntax (especially useful for Rust).
 5. Several removed and some replaced plugins.